-Eurozone: Summer-blue skies for the economy Global Economic Outlook, Q3 2017
+Eurozone: Summer-blue skies for the economy has been added to your bookmarks.

 With the economy recovering faster than anticipated, fears of a fragmentation of the Eurozone seem to have temporarily eased.
 However, political uncertainty is far from over—much depends on the outcome of the Brexit negotiations and elections in Austria and Italy.